 Customized Proposal Elements

 Bidsketch is perfect for firms that use similar language in all of their proposals.
 It uses templated (yet 100% customizable) elements (called “Sections”) that can be arranged to your liking.
 I am pleased that it keeps with the “series of Yeses” theory mentioned by Weiss.
-The Bidsketch tool was designed with industry best practices to move the customer though the proposal efficiently, but with minimal time investment for the agency.
+The Bidsketch tool was designed with industry best practices to move the customer through the proposal efficiently, but with minimal time investment for the agency.

 I have since learned that most clients will make a decision within 5 minutes of scanning a proposal (did you catch that?
 Most clients will not read the proposal in its entirety, they will simply skim it for the parts important to them – that’s why it is critical to keep it short, simple, and address their concerns).